strands-project/strands_ui/robblog/README.md

 ```
 ### Adding entries

-To add entries to robblog, clients should add instances of the `robblog/RobblogEntry` message type to ros_datacentre (usually via the message store proxy).
+To add entries to robblog, clients should add instances of the `robblog/RobblogEntry` message type to mongodb_store (usually via the message store proxy).
 The message type is simply:

 ```
 string title